mixxxdj/manual/source/chapters/user_interface.rst

 Clicking on a numbered button will set a :term:`hotcue` at the current play position on the track.
-A marker with the corresponding number will appear in the waveform and the button will lit up to indicate that the hotcue is set.
+A marker with the corresponding number will appear in the waveform and the button will light up to indicate that the hotcue is set.

 Playing Hotcues
 ^^^^^^^^^^^^^^^